 If you do not have a My Business profile, create one.
-First, make sure the name, address, and contact information are consistent on your website and profile.
+First, ensure your website and profile have a consistent name, address, and contact information.
 Once you verify basic profile information, complete the rest of your profile to optimize your search listing.

 You can continue to optimize your business profile with customer reviews and other details.
-On your business profile dashboard, you can mark attributes related to your business, too.
+Your business profile dashboard can also mark attributes related to your business.

-Reviews are important for any business, but local SEO benefits from online reviews, especially for small businesses.
+Reviews are essential for any business, but local SEO benefits from online reviews, especially for small businesses.
 The more consumers review your business, the more trustworthy you appear.

 Additionally, Google ranks higher-reviewed businesses first.
-Although more reviews do not guarantee a high rating, more reviews also rank your business higher.
-And, potential customers use reviews from others as personal recommendations.
+Although more reviews do not guarantee a high rating, more reviews also increase your business.
+And potential customers use reviews from others as personal recommendations.

-Look No Further for Your Massachusetts and Rhode Island SEO With the Web Detective
+Look No Further for Your Massachusetts SEO With the Web Detective

-Now you know the difference between organic and local SEO; you know we’re the experts.
-You can trust us to do more than teach you about SEO strategy, though.
-You can trust The Web Detective to uncover gaps in your search engine optimization for Rhode Island and Massachusetts, too.
+Now you know the difference between organic and local SEO, we’re the experts.
+You can trust us to do more than teach you about SEO strategy.
+You can also trust The Web Detective to uncover gaps in your search engine optimization for Massachusetts.

-We’ll piece together the clues to solve the case when customers can’t find your business on Google.
+We’ll identify the clues to solve the case when customers can’t find your business on Google.
 Contact us today to discuss our expert SEO services.
 We’ll find the solution perfect for reaching customers in your area.